jotpowers/College-Grads/realestate.md

 ### Filing

-Additionaly, it's going to complicate your tax filing, because now you're going to get K-1s.
+Additionally, it's going to complicate your tax filing, because now you're going to get K-1s.
 You're probably saying, "So what, it's another form, I can figure it out", and you're right.  **But**, they often come out after April 15th, so now you'll be filing for extensions every year, which is annoying because you almost end up doing your taxes twice.

 ## Summary